Frequently Asked Questions (FAQs)

 The lot size will be 500 acres minimum and the maximum is 20% of the total land area.

-SPFC will ensure that the command areas assigned to SPFC get the sanctioned amount of water.
+SPFC will facilitate that the command areas assigned to SPFC get the sanctioned amount of water.

 Who will plant the trees?